Code-Institute-Submissions/grif04-milestoneproject-1/README.md

 ## UX

-The website is to highlight Mike's services as a storyteller, it as an art-form and a means of expressing to younger generations.
+The website is to highlight Mike's services as a storyteller & it as an art-form a.

-The website UX should be have a mix of both the historical nature of storytelling along side a fun, colourful and enjoyable user experience in discovering what Mike's storytelling services are all about.

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+I have used an image as the primary theme of a group around a camp fire to denote a cosy storytelling atmosphere within the website.

+I have used orange hovers / assets and text in place to balance the warmth of the fire throught the website.

+The website uses off-site youtube videos embedded on the site that do not allow the user to expand or navigate to, to keep the user within the websites enviroment, watching the video with the campfire in the background.

+Find below link to a wireframe layouts and ideas:

 ## Features

+Home Page
+About
 Testimonials
+Dropdown of Services Offered
+Introduction to Be-Heard Business founded by the Client.
 Contact Form
 Video Of Mike Explaining His Thoughts On Storytelling Images alongside text.
-About Mike / Contact and Bookings
-Mikes next venue...
 Highlighting and link to his company "BeHeard"

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.